 - have made a voluntary contribution for the current financial year,

-- lodge a notice of intention to claim a tax deduction with your fund (you can download and complete the ATO's Notice of intent to claim tax deduction form and then send it to us using our contact form)
+- notify us of your intent to claim a tax deduction by logging into Member Online, or complete the Notice of intent to claim tax deduction form

 What happens when you claim a deduction?